Import Documentation Requirements: Germany Edition

-If you’re thinking of exporting goods to Germany, it’s important to be prepared with the right documents.
-This blog breaks down all the requirements you should know so you don’t lose your valuable time and money.
+If you’re thinking of exporting goods to Germany, it’s essential to be prepared with the correct documents.
+This blog breaks down all the requirements you should know to avoid losing valuable time and money.

 The Single Administrative Document (SAD)

-For all trade with non-EU countries, the Single Administrative Document (SAD) is used as the official model according to which trade is conducted and written declarations are made.
-The use of a single document for all EU countries greatly simplifies the trading process, while also reducing administrative complexity.
-As such, German imports also follow the same procedures specified in the SAD.
+For all trade with non-EU countries, the Single Administrative Document (SAD) is used as the official model according to which business is conducted, and written declarations are made.
+A single document for all EU countries dramatically simplifies the trading process while reducing administrative complexity.
+German imports also follow the same procedures specified in the SAD.

 Once goods enter the EU, they are under customs supervision until the required formalities are shown to be completed.
-Customs officials have to be presented with a Summary Declaration, which is often required within one working day of the goods being presented.
+Customs officials must be presented with a Summary Declaration, which is often needed within one working day of delivering goods.
 This declaration is generally filed by:

 - The shipping company that brings the goods into the country or the person who is designated as being responsible for the goods; or